List of Kentucky supplemental roads and rural secondary highways (1–199): KY 83

 Kentucky Route 83 is a 5.018 mi supplemental road in southern Graves County.
 The highway begins at KY 303, opposite the east end of KY 2422, just west of Cuba.
 KY 83 heads east through the village, where the route has a pair of right-angle curves and veers southeast at its tangent intersection with the south end of KY 1390 (Cuba School Road).
 The highway veers east again and crosses Bacon Creek west of its intersection with KY 381 north of Lynnville.
 KY 83 continues east through an S-curve along Leech Creek to its terminus at KY 94 between Lynnfield and Tri City.

+History

+KY 83 was formed between 1945 and 1950.

+The original KY 83 ran from KY 55 near Carrollton to Lockport, and was renumbered KY 389 by 1945.

 KY 87

 Kentucky Route 87 is a 28.141 mi rural secondary highway in western Monroe County, far eastern Allen County, and southern Barren County.
 It extends 21.954 mi from the Tennessee state line near Akersville north to US 31E near Austin.
 It begins at the Tennessee state line, where the road continues south as unnumbered Akersville Road.
 The highway heads northeast along County Line Road, which lies atop the Allen–Monroe county line.
 KY 87 leaves the county line when it veers onto Akersville Road, which heads east and then north through Akersville.
 The highway crosses the Barren River, meets the west end of KY 678 (White Oak Ridge Road), and crosses Indian Creek.
 KY 87 enters the city of Fountain Run along Main Street, where the route intersects KY 100 (Fountain Run Road) and briefly runs concurrently with KY 2170 (College Street and Mill Street).
 The highway leaves the city and enters Barren County as Austin Tracy Road.
 At Tracy, KY 87 briefly runs concurrently with KY 921, which heads northeast on Thomerson Park Road and southwest on Bewleytown Road, and meets the south end of KY 3179 (Oil Well Road).
 KY 87 passes through Austin before reaching its northern terminus at US 31E (Scottsville Road), with the entrance to the Barren River Lake State Resort Park straight ahead.